fattahmuhyiddeen/react-native-complete-flatlist/README.md

     const item = data.cleanData ? data.cleanData : data

     console.log(data.cleanData)
-    console.log('data.cleanData will be not null if search bar is not empty. caution, data without search is not same like data with search due to implement the highlight component. data.cleanData is equal to data')
+    console.log('data.cleanData will be not null if search bar is not empty and prop highlightColor is not empty. caution, data without search is not same like data with search due to implement the highlight component. data.cleanData is equal to data')

     console.log('this is index number : '+index)